 Are you creating new eLearning courses to provide value to members and bring in revenue for your association’s learning business?
 If so, you’ve probably encountered the challenge of how to price those courses.

 Pricing them too high may deter members from investing.
-But, pricing them too low will prevent your team from making any meaningful revenue.
+But, pricing them too low will prevent your team from making meaningful revenue.
 Where is the middle ground?

 You’ll explore eLearning pricing models through the following points: